-· Our “board of directors” is called the Vestry.
-Members of the Vestry are elected by the congregation to direct the activities of the church in coordination with the Rector.
+· There is an advisory board for the minister and it is called the vestry.
+Members of the vestry are elected by the congregation to direct the activities of the church in coordination with the Rector.

-· Altar Guild members serve the church by preparing the altar for worship services on Sundays and at other occasional times.
+· Altar Guild members serve the church by preparing the altar for Sunday services and other occasional services.

 · An outreach committee serves the local community and the greater world by donating money and goods to those in need.

-· Other commissions of the parish in which members participate include education, building, fellowship, stewardship, worship, and healing ministry.
+· Other commissions of the parish in which members participate include education, building, fellowship, stewardship, and worship.

-· St. Paul’s Food Kitchen dinner on Tuesdays and is hosted by members of the church and members of other churches along with community volunteers.
+· An ecumenical food kitchen serving lunch and dinner on Tuesdays is hosted by members of the church and members of other churches along with community volunteers.

-· Refreshments and fellowship are offered every Sunday following the service.
+· Coffee and fellowship is offered every Sunday following the service.
 Please join us!

 · The Episcopal Church is a liturgical denomination, meaning that we follow a written service of a set sequence that unites us with both the historical and the worldwide church.
 The first part of the worship service is devoted to the reading of the Scripture, the homily (sermon) and prayers.
 The second part of the service is the Holy Eucharist, which is the celebration of the mystery of Christ’s presence in and among us.
-All persons baptized in the Christian faith are welcome to receive communion.
+It goes by several names: Holy Communion, the Eucharist (which literally means “thanksgiving”), the Lord’s Supper, the Mass.
+But whatever the formal name, this is the family meal for Christians and a foretaste of the heavenly banquet.
+All persons baptized in the Christian faith are encouraged to receive communion.

-· Members of the congregation serve as Lay Readers and Acolytes during the worship service.
-Lay readers read the scripture lessons and may also serve communion.
-Alcolytes carry the candles and crucifix to the altar and serve the priest during the service.
+· Members of the congregation may assist in reading scripture and serving communion.
+Acolytes carry the candles and crucifix to the altar and serve the priest during the service.

-· The Episcopal Church has other worship services in addition to the Sunday morning Eucharist.
+The Episcopal Church has other worship services in addition to the Sunday morning Eucharist.
 Some of these are held on special Christian days but many others are for everyday use.
-The red Book of Common Prayer, found in each pew, contains service liturgies for Morning and Evening Prayer, a Daily Prayer service for individuals or families, and special services for baptism, confirmation, marriage, death, and ordination of clergy.
-This book also contains Psalms, a special section of prayers, daily and Sunday scripture readings, historical documents about the Episcopal Church, charts for finding Holy Days and a catechism of study of the beliefs of the Church.
+The red Book of Common Prayer (the primary prayer book used throughout the Anglican communion), found in each pew, contains service liturgies for Morning and Evening Prayer, a Daily Prayer service for individuals or families, and special services for baptism, confirmation, marriage, death, and ordination of clergy.
+This book also contains Psalms, a special section of prayers, daily and Sunday scripture readings, historical documents about the Episcopal Church, charts for finding Holy Days and a catechism of study of beliefs of the Church.

 · The church building was originally the Congregational Church and was located across the street.
 When the Congregationalists decided to build a new church, the small group of Episcopalians purchased the building.
-It was moved across the street to its present location by rolling the building on large logs.
+It was moved across the street to its present location at 305 Clay Street by rolling the building on large logs.
 At least one of the logs can be seen in the cellar of the church.
 The building was established as the home of an Episcopal Church in 1879.
-The history of the building is detailed on a Michigan historical marker at the corner of the property and on St. Paul’s website,
+The history of the building is detailed on an historical marker at the corner of the property and on St. Paul’s website, www.stpauls-greenville.org.

 · Many of the art pieces inside the building have been made and/or donated by church members throughout the years.